 If your employer awards a pay rise which is effective at any time from the start of the set period used to work out your SMP and the end of your maternity leave, your employer must work out your SMP again and pay you any balance due to you.

 If you have a salary sacrifice arrangement

 If you have a salary sacrifice arrangement in place during the period used to work out your SMP, the SMP average weekly earnings calculation will be based on your contractual earnings which count for NI contributions.
-This could mean that your average weekly earnings may not reach the lower earnings limit (LEL) for payment.
+This could mean that your average weekly earnings may not reach the LEL for payment.